Two Approaches for Gas Station Problem

 }

-It is evident that the time complexity is .
-Such a straightforward and crude approach is certainly not optimal.
-Let us analyze whether there is room for optimization.
+Obviously, the time complexity is .
+Such a straightforward method is not optimal, and we should analyze if there is room for optimization.

-Does the brute-force method involve redundant calculations?
-Can we abstract a "state," and are we calculating the same "state" multiple times?
+Does the brute-force solution involve repeated calculations?
+Can we abstract a "state," and are we recalculating the same "state" multiple times?

-In our previous article In-depth Explanation of Dynamic Programming, we mentioned that the changing variables are the "states."
-Observing the process of this brute-force enumeration, there are two changing variables: the "starting point" and the "current fuel in the tank."
-However, the combination of these two states surely has at least possibilities, indicating no obvious space for optimization.
+In our previous article Dynamic Programming Explained, we mentioned that variables represent "states."
+In the brute-force process, the variables are "starting point" and "current fuel in the tank."
+However, the combination of these two states can easily exceed , leaving no space for optimization.

-Therefore, this problem is definitely not about improving the efficiency of the brute-force method through simple pruning.
+Thus, this problem cannot be solved by simply pruning to improve the efficiency of the brute-force solution.
 Instead, we need to discover some deeper hidden patterns to reduce redundant calculations.

-Below, we introduce two clever methods to solve this problem: the mathematical graphical method and the greedy method.
+Below, we introduce two clever methods to solve this problem: the mathematical graph method and the greedy method.